voicegain/platform/ANNOUNCE.md

 ### Maintenance release 1.73.1 is scheduled for 1/12/2023 between noon and 6pm CST

 This is a dummy Release, meant to test the automated release/deployment pipeline changes.

-### Minor release 1.73.0 is scheduled for 1/5/2023 between 6pm and 9pm CST

-This Release enables Browser Capture in the Transcribe App on Edge.

-This release also addresses the following Transcribe App issues:
-* #075: Pause is behaving like mute
-* #625: Add "No Microphone" option in browser Capture
-* #627: (Meeting Minutes) Modifications to the KeyItems settings in Project
-* #631: (Meeting Minutes) Support negative examples and regex
-* #633: Cancel out of the Mic Save dialog does not work
-* #634: (Meeting Minutes) Add Enabled toggle for each Key Item

-This release addresses the following issues for the rest of the Voicegain platform:
-* #107: Wrong content-type in response from https://console.voicegain.ai/ascalon-web-api/public/monitor/asr
-* #139: If account has allowSignupsFromDomain values then allow creation of new users only with valid emails
-* #144: Return simple account data from GET /account/{uuid} if no authentication provided
-* #156: Make freeswitch-esl-client one of our internal libraries
-* #162: Add Cache-Control: no-store to all API GET responses that may change
-* #163: Implement POST /asr/meeting/search
-* #166: data-api to avoid including sosRef in the response of GET /data/uuid if its audio file is missing
-* #169: Add mpdId to /asr/meeting API
-* #170: Additions to formatters in the API
-* #172: New `pciDss` field on account
-* #173: Option to generate PCI-DSS restricted JWT token
-* #174: Spelling error in JWT aud field
-* #176: Add negativeExample and negativeRegex to saConfig
-* #177: Secure GET /account
-* #179: Add `disabled` field to saConfig Phrase
-* #186: Add rejection justification for meeting key items
-* #188: (Edge) negativeExample value not saved correctly
-* Diarization inference reliability has been improved.

-### Minor release 1.72.0 is scheduled for 12/15/2022 between 11am and 1pm CST

-This release offers improved Key Items feature within the Meeting Minutes in the Transcribe App.

-This release also addresses the following Transcribe App issues:
-* #593: Subscribe to notifications from back-end and log the incoming messages
-* #615: (Edge) make some Profile fields read-only on Edge
-* #619: Add a button for applying defaults to KeyItems
-* #620: Add a check for validity of regex to the Key Items Example dialog
-* #621: Switch from regex to advancedRegex for key items
-* #622: Show projects alphabetically sorted

-This release addresses the following issues for the rest of the Voicegain platform:
-* #145: Add releaseVersionDetail to response from GET /spec
-* #146: Add PUT /sa/config/{saConfigId}/defaults
-* #147: Return Phrases in SA Config in fixed order
-* #148: Validate regex loaded from the built-in Key-Items JSON